legobridge/legobridge.github.io/_posts/2023-03-10-chatgpt-faq.md

 ### What exactly should I expect ChatGPT to know about?

-[We know](https://docs.google.com/document/d/19auq9nH1nUFg_N9nAYp4qtCHsjMi57luZB8C_3bVMgk/edit#heading=h.mr7nhg89gact) that GPT-3.5 finished training in early 2022, and so it was trained on pre-2022 data.
+[We know](#model-arch) that GPT-3.5 finished training in early 2022, and so it was trained on pre-2022 data.
 Therefore ChatGPT has limited knowledge of the world and events after 2021.

 Note that in their [FAQs](https://help.openai.com/en/articles/6783457-chatgpt-general-faq), OpenAI uses the phrase limited knowledge.
 This is because even though the model itself has (purportedly) not been retrained since early-2022, it is constantly being fine-tuned by the RLHF mentioned previously, in an attempt to patch bugs and remove newly exposed vulnerabilities.

-This process ends up leaking some new information into the model, which is probably the reason why we have occasionally been seeing behavior like this - [ChatGPT knows Elon Musk is Twitter’s CEO, despite saying its learning cutoff was in 2021 | Semafor](https://www.semafor.com/article/01/12/2023/chatgpt-knows-elon-musk-is-twitters-ceo-despite-saying-its-learning-cutoff-was-in-2021).
+This process ends up leaking some new information into the model, which is probably the reason why we have occasionally been seeing behavior like this - [ChatGPT knows Elon Musk is Twitter’s CEO, despite saying its learning cutoff was in 2021](https://www.semafor.com/article/01/12/2023/chatgpt-knows-elon-musk-is-twitters-ceo-despite-saying-its-learning-cutoff-was-in-2021).

 <a name="novel-text"></a>